For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 The 2024

-The conversation features a world-class line-up of speakers, including, Dr Chris van Tulleken, Dr Sioned Jones, Dr James Kinross and Professor Louise Kenny, and discuss evidence around early year feeding and environment.
+2024's Health Summit conversation was hosted by Dr Sian Williams and featured a world-class line-up of speakers, including, Mr James Kinross, Dr Vicky Sibson, Dr Chris van Tulleken and Professor Louise Kenny, discussing evidence around the connection between the gut microbiome, early years feeding and environment.

 Featuring

-At the culmination of the 2024 Goodwood Health Summit, Justin Webb will be hosting a Q&A panel session with our expert speakers along with Goodwood Gut Health Programme Lead and Celebrity Nutritionist, Stephanie Moore.
+At the culmination of the 2024 Goodwood Health Summit, Dr Sian Williams hosted a Q&A panel session with our expert speakers along with Goodwood Gut Health Programme Lead and Celebrity Nutritionist, Stephanie Moore and author of the seminal book, 'The Politics of Breastfeeding', Gabrielle Palmer.

 Rethinking